MdSajid1044/NeuroFuzzy-RVFL_2024/README.md

 sigmoid.m: Code of the sigmoid activation function.
 ---------------------------------------------------

-The codes are not optimized for efficiency.
+``The codes are not optimized for efficiency.
 The codes have been cleaned for better readability and documented and are not exactly the same as used in our paper.
 For the detailed experimental setup, please follow the paper.
-We have re-run and checked the codes only in a few datasets, so if you find any bugs/issues, please write to M. Sajid (phd2101241003@iiti.ac.in).
+We have re-run and checked the codes only in a few datasets, so if you find any bugs/issues, please write to M. Sajid (phd2101241003@iiti.ac.in)."

 Some parts of the codes have been taken from: